Federal Aviation Administration (FAA)

 Peak travel season for airport operations at Tampa International Airport is the winter and the peak month is generally March.

 There are two primary flight corridors for aircraft operations at Tampa International Airport, a north and south flow.
-When the winds are from the north or northeast (north flow), planes depart toward the north over Hillsborough Ave and primarily arrive from areas north of the airport on a southerly heading.
-As turbojet aircraft transition on a southerly heading to land during a north flow, it is preferred that these turbojets turn north of MacDill Air Force Base Runway 4 (base leg) and intersect the extended centerline of the west parallel runway (1L) to land.
-Turbo-propellers and propeller aircraft are exempt from the aforementioned procedure.
+When the winds are from the north or northeast/northwest (north flow), planes depart toward the north over Hillsborough Avenue.
+As turbojet aircraft transition on a southerly heading and begin turning north to land during a north flow, it is preferred that these turbojets turn north of MacDill Air Force Base Runway 4 (base leg) and intersect the extended centerline of the west parallel runway (1L) to land.
+Turbo-prop and propeller aircraft are exempt from the aforementioned procedure.
 Occasionally, planes will depart to and arrive from the east during strong crosswinds of 20-knots and 5-knots tailwind.
-When the winds are from the south (south flow), turbojets depart toward Interstate 275 and turn to assign flight track headings that turns them out toward Tampa Bay to avoid flying over noise sensitive communities.
+When the winds are from the south (south flow), turbojets depart toward Interstate 275 and turn to assign flight track headings that turns them out toward Tampa Bay to maximize flights over water.
 During arrival, planes navigate from all areas to land at the airport based on prescribed Federal Aviation Administration traffic patterns.
 The noise impact will be different for each operational mode at different home sites.
-A good time to observe is near noon on weekdays.
-Most planes fly during the day and early evening and some flights occur late at night.
+Most planes fly during the day and early evening, though there is an increasing number of flights operating late at night.
 Weekends may be busy too, but personal observations are important.
 You probably don't have the time to observe at all hours, but airplanes fly at all hours and there is no curfew at Tampa International Airport.
-Please keep in mind that the more specific the information you provide us the less speculative our noise complaint investigation findings will be.

 Check the Flight Pattern